pascallaliberte/sharpen.page/_i18n/en/_posts/2018-11-29-intro-to-jobs-to-be-done-through-examples.md

 So how do you find out the Job-To-Be-Done of your product?
 There's an interview technique that aims to trace back the story of the purchase.
 After talking with five to ten buyers, you get a pretty clear picture of the types of jobs your product was hired to do.
 [Reach out](mailto:pascal@pascallaliberte.me?subject=JTBD%20Interviews) if you'd like to learn more about that interview technique.

-Be on the lookout for articles in the next weeks for a deeper look at the Jobs-To-Be-Done Theory.
+Be on the lookout for articles in the next weeks for a deeper look at the Jobs-To-Be-Done theory.
 We'll look at the **one universal competitor** for all of your products, the **forces at play in the mind** of your buyer, and what your buyer is **firing** when they're hiring your product.

 Stay sharp!